Impact Measurement and The HomeKeeper National Data Hub

 HomeKeeper is part of our ambitious effort at the local, regional, and national level to not only improve program management practice, but also collectively measure impact.
-So when you become a member, we link your account to the HomeKeeper National Data Hub, which seamlessly aggregates and crunches HomeKeeper data from members, and calculates a set of social impact metrics based on a core set of common fields and program procedures.
+So when you become a participating organization, we link your account to the HomeKeeper National Data Hub, which seamlessly aggregates and crunches HomeKeeper data from participating organizations, and calculates a set of social impact metrics based on a core set of common fields and program procedures.
 See your program and performance metrics alongside the averages for your peer group.
 We’ve made all the aggregated data publicly available to you in our HomeKeeper National Data Hub Dashboard.
 Access it now or read our blog announcement for more details.

 Tell more of your story, better.